Measuring Competency, Not Performance: Item-Aware Evaluation Across Medical Benchmarks: Benchmark Experiments

 Our evaluation is grounded in a standardized protocol to ensure that all models are assessed under identical conditions, guaranteeing the reproducibility and fairness of our results.
 This comprehensive evaluation environment ensures direct comparability across all evaluated models and enables statistically valid performance assessments.

 For prompt design, a zero-shot, multiple-choice question (MCQ) format was utilized in the study.
 The prompt frames the task as a ``closed-book multiple-choice medical exam'' and strictly instructs the model to return \textbf{only one letter} corresponding to the single best option, explicitly forbidding any supplementary words or explanations.
-The exact prompt templates used in the study are shown in Section 2 of the Appendix.
-We extracted final answers from the raw text using an automated parsing script that requires strict adherence to the specified output format, treating any deviation as an instruction-following failure.
+The prompt templates used in the study are shown in Section~\ref{sec:prompt} of the Appendix.
+We extracted final answers from the raw text using an automated parsing script that strictly adheres to the specified output format, treating any deviation as an instruction-following failure; details are shown in the Appendix Section~\ref{sec:parsing}.

-\subsubsection{Evaluation Metrics}
+\subsection{Evaluation Metrics}